 *Disclaimer: each tip will alternate between masculine and feminine pronouns to represent both without adding the bulkiness of constantly writing he/she, him/her.

 1. PRAY, Pray, pray

-PRAY: If/when you are asked to be someone’s sponsor, go to prayer about it.
+PRAY about: If/when you are asked to be someone’s sponsor, go to prayer about it.
 Is this something you should accept?
 Do you have the courage to have tough conversations with him?
 Do you have the compassion to walk with him through the struggles?
 Do you have the understanding to be patient when Catholicism just seems WEIRD to him?
 Someone who takes this journey seriously is not going to be offended by your discernment, he will be comforted.

-Pray: If you accept, make a habit of praying with the person you are sponsoring.
+Pray with: If you accept, make a habit of praying with the person you are sponsoring.
 Help this person feel comfortable praying as he always has as a non-Catholic and help as he (possibly awkwardly) becomes familiar with some of the distinctly Catholic styles of prayer.

 2. Commit to Her more than the Goal

 If you discern to be her sponsor, commit to a relationship that goes beyond your “role” or “use.”
 Too many of our relationships are shaped by utility.
 We figure out the use of someone in our life and after they have served their purpose or if they fail to, we discard them.
 This should not be your relationship as sponsor.
 After Easter Vigil, you still have a place in her life and vice versa.
 Even if she doesn’t become Catholic, your relationship doesn’t end.
-You have agreed to be invested in her spiritual life.
+You have committed to be invested in her spiritual life.

 3. Articulate Why He is Becoming Catholic

 You need to be able to articulate why the person you are sponsoring wants to explore Catholicism.
 Making sure you can repeat to him why he is exploring Catholicism ensures that he knows why.
 Also, there are going to be times that he will need you to remind him of why he set out on this journey in the first place.